re-data/re-data/README.md

  * **Automatic and up to date health dashboards** - It's normally quite cumbersome to setup proper monitoring for all tables and keeping it up to date is hard - redata can do that for you, detecting new tables and columns and automatically creating dashboards/panels for them.

  * **Smart alerts** - Once tables are detected redata automatically tracks their health and looks for anomalies there.
+Alerts are designed specifically for data quality checks and separete from Grafana alerts (no limits on what to alert on, etc.)

  * **Visualizing new, previously impossible things** - Things like schema changes, cannot be queried from DB, but computing metrics over time makes showing those possible.